kieronlangdon/KubernetesScripts/README.md

 # KubernetesScripts
 Kubernetes helper scripts
-Assuming user has active ibmcloud/kubernetes config terminal form which scripts will be run
+Assuming user has active ibmcloud/kubectl config terminal open from which scripts will be run
 #### CheckWorkerNodes.sh
 Checks worker nodes for a cluster user has access to
 #### CleanReplicasNoPods.sh